muaz-z/self-improving-llm-service/README.md

-# LearnWise AI Take-Home
+# Self-Improving LLM Service

-A FastAPI service that processes customer-support messages into validated structured outputs and automatically improves its prompt using a stronger reviewer LLM and regression testing.
+A FastAPI service that processes customer-support messages into validated structured outputs and automatically improves its prompt using LLM-based evaluation and regression testing.

+Rather than immediately deploying an AI-generated prompt, the service treats prompt improvement as a controlled deployment process:

+1. Process real requests using the active prompt.
+2. Store outputs for later evaluation.
+3. Review outputs using a stronger evaluator model.
+4. Generate a candidate prompt from failed cases.
+5. Regression-test the candidate against historical successes and current failures.
+6. Promote the candidate only if it improves failing cases without breaking previously successful ones.

+This makes automated prompt improvement measurable, traceable, and safer than blindly replacing prompts based on individual failures.

-## Chosen Task
+## Example Task

+The service uses customer-support classification as its example workload.

-The `/process` endpoint classifies a customer-support message into a structured schema containing fields such as:
+The `/process` endpoint classifies a customer-support message into a structured schema containing:

 - intent
 - sentiment
 - urgency
 - entities
 - whether human intervention is needed

-This task was chosen because the fields require enough interpretation that a smaller model may make mistakes, giving the prompt-improvement loop meaningful cases to learn from.
+This workload was chosen because the fields require semantic interpretation, creating useful failure cases for demonstrating the automated prompt-improvement and regression-testing pipeline.

 ## Tech Stack